 Santa Rosa Rural Cemetery was established as the result of an accident.
 In November of 1854 a young father, who had arrived from Missouri only weeks before, drowned in a pond near the center of town.
 He was buried on land that was part of a Mexican grant given to one of the earliest settlers of Santa Rosa, Doña Maria Ignacia Lopez de Carrillo.
 Soon other families needed burial places, and the area became an unofficial cemetery.

 In 1867 the Santa Rosa Rural Cemetery Association was formed and burial plots in the 17-acre site were formally offered for sale.

-The Santa Rosa Rural Cemetery Association was formed because of a common concern for the site's maintenance and cultural value.
+The Santa Rosa Rural Cemetery Association was renewed because of a common concern for the site's maintenance and cultural value.

 The City of Santa Rosa acquired ownership of the 4 cemeteries.

 The City's Board of Community Services organized a trail through the property for the benefit of visitors who shared an interest in the sites.

 A plan for a permanent cemetery organization was approved by the Santa Rosa City Council.
 The plan called for the organization of the Santa Rosa Rural Cemetery Restoration Committee to assist with improvements and ongoing maintenance and fundraising.
 They made great strides in repairing damage, clearing overgrowth, and planning for permanent maintenance.
 The name was eventually changed from the Restoration Committee to the Preservation Committee.